felix-martel/pydanclick/README.md

 Usage: cli.py [OPTIONS]

 Options:
-  --a INTEGER  this comes from the docstring
-  --b INTEGER  this comes from the field description --c INTEGER  this comes from the `extra_options` --help       Show this message and exit.
+  --a INTEGER  this comes from the docstring (requires griffe) --b INTEGER  this comes from the field description --c INTEGER  this comes from the `extra_options` --help       Show this message and exit.